wifi

 or disable the client

-state or you can use enableAP()
+state, or you can use enableAP()

 /disableAP()

-to enable or disable the ap
+to turn on or off the ap

 state.
 It is not possible to go